Underactive Thyroid and Gluten Intolerance

 Always be wary of cross-contact when eating out, especially.
 But it can even occur in your own home.
 A small amount of gluten protein is enough to trigger an autoimmune response, so it’s best to be as careful as you can; when eating out and preparing food at home.

-Living With Thyroid/Celiac Disease
+Living With Thyroid / Celiac Disease

-To conclude, there is a lot of evidence to prove the links between thyroid conditions and gluten.
+There is a lot of evidence to prove the links between thyroid conditions and gluten.
 And the best course of action when receiving a hypothyroidism diagnosis is to opt for the gluten-free diet.
 On the flip side, if you’re celiac and start experiencing any of the symptoms that are listed above, you may want to be tested for thyroid conditions.
 Remember, celiacs are far more susceptible to developing thyroid problems.

 However, before you make any assumptions of diseases/disorders you may have, or make any drastic changes to your diet, it’s always important to speak to a dietician or a healthcare professional who can offer medical advice on the best course action.